elliot-drew/wikiplinker/README.md

 ### Getting Started

-You need to download both wikiplinker.js and wikiplinker.css. .
-Include wikiplinker.css.  in your `<head>` and wikiplinker.js at the bottom of your `<body>` tags so it loads after all your other content.
+You need to download both wikiplinker.js and wikiplinker.css.
+Include wikiplinker.css in your `<head>` and wikiplinker.js at the bottom of your `<body>` tags so it loads after all your other content.

 `data-wp-type` defines the method by which WikiPlinker interacts with the Wikipedia API, and `data-wp-term`